ishkamiel/ishlib/README.md

 #### `download_file url dst`

 Attempts to download file at $url to $dst, creating the containing directory if needed.
-Will first try curl, then wget, and finally fail if neither is available.
+Will first try curl, then wget, and finally ish_fail if neither is available.

 ##### Arguments: